Why Pet Insurance?

 • Accident and illness plans can typically help cover diagnostic blood work related to covered conditions; routine wellness blood work requires a preventive care add-on

 Pet insurance can help reimburse pet parents for eligible veterinary expenses, including diagnostic tests like blood work, X-rays, and ultrasounds.
 With blood work costing $100 to $200 for a routine CBC and chemistry panel², and more specialized tests adding to the bill, diagnostic expenses can add up quickly.
-In this article, we explain what pet insurance typically covers, with a focus on diagnostic tests and blood work, and what is usually excluded.

-Does Pet Insurance Cover Blood Work?
+Can Pet Insurance Help Cover Blood Work?

-Yes — pet insurance can help cover blood work when it is used to diagnose or monitor a covered accident or illness.
+Yes—pet insurance can help cover blood work when it is used to diagnose or monitor a covered accident or illness.
 However, the type of blood work and the reason for the test matter for coverage eligibility.

 What Blood Work Is Typically Covered?

-• Complete Blood Count (CBC): Evaluates red blood cells, white blood cells, and platelets to identify conditions like anemia, infection, or dehydration
+• Complete Blood Count (CBC): Evaluates red blood cells, white blood cells, and platelets

 • Biochemistry panel: Assesses organ function, electrolyte levels, and enzyme concentrations